 Greenwich hasn’t changed much over the years, which is part of its charm.
-Along the river you’ll find pubs that date back centuries, with creaky floorboards and plenty of tales to tell.
-Further inland by the park you’ll find craft ale spots and wine bars galore.
-Here we check out the best places to grab a drink in the area.
+Along the river, you’ll find pubs that date back centuries with creaky floorboards and plenty of tales to tell, while further inland there are craft ale spots and wine bars galore.
+Here are the best places to grab a drink in the area.

-The home of Meantime beers, the Greenwich Union, has six of its own breweries Germanic style beers on tap and a huge range of international craft ales by the bottle.
-The tiny terrace out front is popular Greenwich weekend real estate and the food’s a more modern take on pub grub.
-All in all one of Greenwich’s best boozers.
+The home of Meantime beers, the Greenwich Union has six of its own home-brewed beers on tap, plus a huge range of international craft ales by the bottle.
+The food is a modern take on pub grub, and there’s a midsize beer garden for sunny days, plus a tiny terrace out front that’s proven to be popular Greenwich weekend real estate.
+All in all, this one of Greenwich’s best boozers.

-One of the Young’s chain of proper pubs across London, Richard I, is a classy Saturday afternoon affair where you can order burgers and fish n’ chips and enjoy craft ales away from the tourist trap of Greenwich Market.
-Perfect for parents or first dates, it’s casual, cosy and it has a lovely conservatory and pub garden.
+One of the Young’s chain of proper pubs across London, Richard I is a classy Saturday afternoon affair where you can order burgers, fish and chips and enjoy craft ales away from the tourist-heavy Greenwich Market.
+Perfect for parents or first dates, it’s casual, cosy and has a lovely conservatory and pub garden.

 The Ashburnham Triangle is perhaps the nicest residential part of Greenwich, full of Georgian and Victorian terraces and mansion houses overlooking the huge park and the river below.
 The Ashburnham Arms caters to its local residents, with rugby and cricket screened regularly, a huge kids menu and plenty of room for toddlers to rampage around at the weekend.

 The Trafalgar Tavern is a Georgian landmark and local institution.
-Not much has changed over the years, it’s very much a community focused pub that’s also very popular with tourists.
-People have been enjoying whitebait fresh from the Thames for hundreds of years and you still can, washed down with a local pint.
-Inside find plenty of naval and maritime heritage amongst the wooden floorboards and gorgeous high ceilings.
+Not much has changed over the years; it’s a community-focused pub that’s also very popular with tourists, mainly for views over the river from its floor-to-ceiling Regency windows.
+Guests have been enjoying whitebait fresh from the Thames for hundreds of years, and you still can, washed down with a local pint.
+Inside, you’ll find plenty of naval and maritime relics, plus wooden floorboards and gorgeous high ceilings.